Philip Morris International : RECOMMENDED FINAL CASH OFFER (Form 8-K) | MarketScreener

 Please be aware that addresses, electronic addresses and certain information provided by Vectura Shareholders, persons with information rights and other relevant persons for the receipt of communications from Vectura may be provided to PMI Bidder during the Offer Period as requested under Section 4 of Appendix 4 of the Takeover Code to comply with Rule 2.11(c) of the Takeover Code.

-A copy of this announcement shall be made available, subject to certain restrictions relating to persons resident in Restricted Jurisdictions, on PMI's website at www.PMI.com by no later than 12 noon (London time) on the business day following the date of this announcement.
+A copy of this announcement shall be made available, subject to certain restrictions relating to persons resident in Restricted Jurisdictions, on Vectura's website at www.Vectura.com and on PMI's website at www.PMI.com by no later than 12 noon (London time) on the business day following the date of this announcement.
 For the avoidance of doubt, the contents of this website are not incorporated into and do not form part of this announcement.

 Rounding